Airbus Group starts $150 million venture fund, Silicon Valley base

-PARIS Airbus Group (AIR.PA) announced the creation of a $150 million venture capital fund and said it had hired a Google (GOOGL.O) executive to run a new centre in Silicon Valley as it seeks to wave a digital wand over its heavy-manufacturing culture.
+PARIS Airbus Group announced the creation of a $150 million venture capital fund and said it had hired a Google executive to run a new center in Silicon Valley as it seeks to wave a digital wand over its heavy-manufacturing culture.

 The planemaker said on Friday that Airbus Group Ventures would invest in "disruptive and innovative" technologies worldwide.
 It will be headed by Tim Dombrowski, 54, formerly a partner at venture capital firm Andreessen Horowitz.

-The European group also said it had recruited Google executive and former U.S. aeronautics researcher Paul Eremenko, 35, to run an innovation centre in Silicon Valley.
+The European group also said it had recruited Google executive and former U.S. aeronautics researcher Paul Eremenko, 35, to run an innovation center in Silicon Valley.

-Airbus Group Chief Executive Tom Enders announced the centre's creation on Wednesday, saying it would provide promising avenues for technology it might otherwise miss.
+Airbus Group Chief Executive Tom Enders announced the center's creation on Wednesday, saying it would provide promising avenues for technology it might otherwise miss.

 It is the latest evidence of efforts by planemakers to woo technologists as potential partners and comes weeks after Enders took the company's top management team to California to see what lessons could be learned from the digital revolution.